Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 The Augmented Reality (AR) toolkit module allows quick and easy integration of AR into your application with `@Composable` components that render a `SceneView` in augmented reality using [ARCore](https://github.com/google-ar/arcore-android-sdk).

 View the API Reference for the AR module [here](https://developers.arcgis.com/kotlin/toolkit-api-reference/arcgis-maps-kotlin-toolkit/com.arcgismaps.toolkit.ar/index.html).
-Note that apps using ARCore must comply with ARCore's user privacy requirements.
-See [this page](https://developers.google.com/ar/develop/privacy-requirements) for more information.

 ## TableTopSceneView